redist_smc

 How many steps to run the SMC algorithm for.
 Each step splits off a new district.
 Defaults to all remaining districts.
 If fewer than the number of remaining splits, reference plans are disabled.

-The threshold value used in the heuristic to select a
+The threshold value used in the heuristic to select a value

-value k_i
+k_i

-but may require more computation.
-Set to 1 for the most conservative
+for each splitting iteration.
+Higher values are more accurate but may require more computation.
+Set to 1 for the most conservative sampling.
+Must be between 0 and 1.- seq_alpha

 The amount to adjust the weights by at each resampling step; higher values prefer exploitation, while lower values prefer exploration.
 Must be between 0 and 1.

-Whether to truncate the importance sampling weights at the
+Whether to truncate the importance sampling weights at the final step by

 .
-Recommended if compactness
+Recommended ifcompactness

 is not 1.
+Truncation only applied ifresample=TRUE

 A function which takes in a vector of weights and returns a truncated vector.
 If the loo package is installed (strongly recommended), will default to Pareto-smoothed Importance Sampling (PSIS) rather than naive truncation.